Integralist/integralist.co.uk/pages/resume/index.md

 ### 2023

-- **What**: Implemented production ready Single-Sign On (SSO) implementation in [Fastly CLI](https://github.com/fastly/cli) using [PKCE](https://pragmaticwebsecurity.com/articles/oauthoidc/from-implicit-to-pkce.html) (Proof Key for Code Exchange) OAuth flow (this was a follow-up to an earlier POC which was completely rewritten along with a project wide refactor to better support the integration).\
+- **What**: Implemented a production-ready Single Sign-On (SSO) feature in the Fastly CLI.\
-  **Why**: Part of a larger initiative to upgrade our authentication and authorization model, so that we can offer more features to customers.\
+  **Why**: To modernize the CLI's authentication mechanism and enable more advanced security features for customers.\
-  **Impact**: Customers will get more flexible and advanced sign-in features.
+  **Impact**: This provided customers with a more secure and streamlined login experience, aligning the CLI with modern authentication standards.

-- **What**: Implemented Wasm binary metadata annotations (i.e. data collection).\
+- **What**: Implemented Wasm binary metadata annotation for Compute services.\
-  **Why**: Fastly and their customers have a mutual goal of attaining better visibility into what services have been deployed in production.\
+  **Why**: To provide better visibility into deployed services for both Fastly and its customers.\
-  **Impact**: Customers gain insights to dimensionality such as by industry vertical and by scale (e.g. what Rust packages are Compute customers in the commerce industry with over 10k requests/sec using?).
-They also benefit from improved security vulnerability detection (e.g. Fastly is able to recommend package version upgrades).
+  **Impact**: This enabled customers to gain deeper insights into their deployed services and allowed Fastly to provide proactive security recommendations, improving the overall security posture of customer applications.

-- **What**: Asked to lead the internal 'API Versioning' Working Guild.\
+- **What**: Led the internal 'API Versioning' Working Group.\
-  **Why**: Lack of direction meant we weren't making as much progress as the organisation would like.\
+  **Why**: The organization needed clear technical leadership to define and drive a strategy for API versioning.\
-  **Impact**: I researched, documented and presented a slide deck that architected a complete (green field) solution for an automated API versioning system that used satellite systems to run a scheduled release cycle with a pull model to acquire individual API application metadata, which inturn would publish a new external consumer API interface version at the appropriate time (yeah, that was a mouthful I know 😄).
+  **Impact**: I architected and presented a comprehensive, automated API versioning solution.
+The proposal was well-received and provided a clear path forward for a complex, cross-cutting concern, unblocking a key organizational initiative.

-- **What**: Moved into a new "Customer Developer Tools" team, responsible for managing, developing and maintaining/supporting the various tools Fastly customers use to interact with our platform.\
+- **What**: Moved into the newly-formed "Customer Developer Tools" team.\
-  **Why**: My responsibilities were growing beyond the boundaries of the Developer Relations team.\
+  **Why**: To provide dedicated focus and ownership for the critical developer tools that customers rely on.\
-  **Impact**: I was able to focus more of my time and energy on supporting these critical customer developer tools.
+  **Impact**: This move allowed for more focused development and support of key tools like the Terraform Provider and CLI, resulting in improved stability and faster feature delivery for customers.

-- **What**: Invited to join internal API Working Guild.\
+- **What**: Joined the internal API Working Guild as a subject matter expert.\
-  **Why**: I'm the core maintainer for Fastly's Terraform provider(s), CLI and multiple API clients, so my insight and expertise in those areas were important for ensuring the quality of our new API design.\
+  **Why**: To provide expertise on API consumption from the perspective of developer tools like Terraform and the CLI.\
-  **Impact**: I've been able to help guide the design of the API to account for specialised consumer cases that otherwise would have been neglected.
+  **Impact**: My input helped ensure that new API designs were optimized for Infrastructure as Code and CLI workflows, preventing potential integration issues and ensuring a better experience for developers.

-- **What**: Rewrote Fastly's (very complex) Terraform provider from scratch (https://github.com/Integralist/terraform-provider-fastly-framework).\
+- **What**: Led the from-scratch rewrite of the Fastly Terraform Provider.\
-  **Why**: New HashiCorp framework was incompatible with their previous SDK and so it was important we started migrating before HashiCorp published a deprecation notice.\
+  **Why**: To migrate to a new, modern framework from HashiCorp, ensuring the provider's long-term viability and maintainability.\
-  **Impact**: Customers will benefit from a more modern provider implementation and a whole bunch of long standing bugs resolved.
+  **Impact**: The rewrite resulted in a more stable, performant, and feature-rich provider, resolving numerous long-standing bugs and improving the overall customer experience.

 ### 2022

-- **What**: Implemented a proof-of-concept [PKCE](https://pragmaticwebsecurity.com/articles/oauthoidc/from-implicit-to-pkce.html) (Proof Key for Code Exchange) OAuth flow for the [Fastly CLI](https://github.com/fastly/cli) ([example gist](https://gist.github.com/Integralist/76f8be7cd5bb6e75587d58146daf0ab5)).\
+- **What**: Implemented a proof-of-concept for a PKCE-based OAuth flow in the Fastly CLI.\
-  **Why**: Part of a larger initiative to upgrade our authentication and authorization model, so that we can offer more features to customers.\
+  **Why**: To explore a more secure and modern authentication flow for the Fastly CLI.\
-  **Impact**: Customers will get more flexible and advanced sign-in features.
+  **Impact**: The successful POC demonstrated the viability of the PKCE flow, paving the way for the full implementation in 2023 and a more secure authentication experience for customers.

-- **What**: Implemented a new code-generated Go API client with the help of [openapi-generator.tech](https://openapi-generator.tech).\
+- **What**: Implemented a new, code-generated Go API client from our OpenAPI specification.\
-  **Why**: Part of a larger initiative to use the OpenAPI specification to code-generate language API clients.\
+  **Why**: To provide Go developers with a modern, idiomatic way to interact with the Fastly platform.\
-  **Impact**: We have a lot of customers interested in Go who are now able to interact with our platform.
+  **Impact**: This enabled Go developers to seamlessly integrate Fastly into their applications, expanding our ecosystem and meeting customer demand.

-- **What**: I was the SME (Subject Matter Expert) on a cross-team collaboration for supporting custom headers in healthchecks for Terraform.\
+- **What**: Acted as the Subject Matter Expert for a cross-team project to add a critical feature to the Terraform provider.\
-  **Why**: An important customer required this feature as part of a large-scale event.\
+  **Why**: To deliver a time-sensitive feature required by a major customer for a large-scale event.\
-  **Impact**: We completed the project ahead of schedule and the event was a success.
+  **Impact**: The project was delivered ahead of schedule, enabling the customer's event to be a success and strengthening the customer relationship.

-- **What**: Implemented a solution to reduce API calls in the Fastly Terraform provider ([PR](https://github.com/fastly/terraform-provider-fastly/pull/593)).\
+- **What**: Implemented a major performance optimization in the Fastly Terraform provider.\
-  **Why**: The provider was making unnecessary API calls that was causing network and performance problems, and was affecting our platform reliability.\
+  **Why**: To address performance issues and reduce load on the Fastly API caused by excessive calls from the provider.\
-  **Impact**: I reduced the time for a 'plan' (and the time it takes to run the integration tests) by ~70%!
-This improves the quality of life for our customers, while also helping to protect the Fastly API, and benefits the developers working on the provider.
+  **Impact**: This optimization reduced Terraform plan times by approximately 70%, significantly improving the customer experience and increasing platform stability.

-- **What**: Implemented a new code-generated Rust API client with the help of [openapi-generator.tech](https://openapi-generator.tech).\
+- **What**: Implemented a new, code-generated Rust API client from our OpenAPI specification.\
-  **Why**: Part of a larger initiative to use the OpenAPI specification to code-generate language API clients.\
+  **Why**: To provide Rust developers, particularly those using Compute, with a modern, idiomatic way to interact with the Fastly platform.\
-  **Impact**: We have a lot of customers interested in Rust who are now able to interact with our platform.
+  **Impact**: This enabled Rust developers to seamlessly integrate Fastly into their applications, expanding our ecosystem and meeting customer demand.

-- **What**: Implemented retry behaviour for critical section of [customer facing platform software](https://fiddle.fastlydemo.net).\
+- **What**: Implemented retry logic in a critical, customer-facing service.\
-  **Why**: A hard to reproduce, and intermittent, network failure was causing services to restart at the infrastructure layer, which was a slow and costly process.\
+  **Why**: To improve the resilience of the service, which was experiencing intermittent network failures.\
-  **Impact**: Developers wouldn't waste cycles having to manually re-start flaky/failing CI jobs, and a large reduction in service remediation latency.
+  **Impact**: The change made the service more resilient to transient network issues, reducing CI flakiness and improving developer productivity and service uptime.

-- **What**: Designed a [PKCE](https://pragmaticwebsecurity.com/articles/oauthoidc/from-implicit-to-pkce.html) (Proof Key for Code Exchange) OAuth flow for existing authentication systems.\
+- **What**: Designed a standardized PKCE OAuth flow for all of Fastly's public clients.\
-  **Why**: We wanted all our public clients to be able to support OAuth.\
+  **Why**: To create a consistent and secure authentication experience across all our developer tools.\
-  **Impact**: We increase the security and flexibility of our authentication systems.
+  **Impact**: The design provided a clear path to modernizing our authentication systems, improving both security and user experience across multiple client applications.

-- **What**: Designed and developed a CLI based strategy (in [go](https://go.dev/)) for integrating an OAuth user flow.
-This included co-authoring the relevant Rust work (in a separate internal auth service) to support different Fastly clients (i.e. a client might be one of Fastly's existing web properties like [developer.fastly.com](https://developer.fastly.com) or the [Fastly CLI](https://github.com/fastly/cli)).\
+- **What**: Designed and co-developed a new, secure, and user-friendly authentication flow for the Fastly CLI.\
-  **Why**: Users of the Fastly CLI could not configure more than one token.
-This would mean the token typically, for convenience, would be a long-lived token (e.g. no expiry).
-This was a tedious flow for users as they needed to manually interact with different areas of the Fastly UI before then having to go back to the CLI to apply a token.\
+  **Why**: The existing CLI authentication flow was cumbersome and relied on insecure long-lived tokens.\
-  **Impact**: Users have a slick and easy authentication flow that is more secure and provides better best practices (i.e. using short-lived tokens that regenerate frequently).
+  **Impact**: The new design provided a seamless and secure authentication flow, promoting security best practices by using short-lived tokens and improving the overall developer experience.

-- **What**: Developed features and bug fixes for, as well as managed and coordinated, [a major v1.0.0 release of the Fastly Terraform provider](https://github.com/fastly/terraform-provider-fastly/releases/tag/v1.0.0).\
+- **What**: Managed and coordinated the v1.0.0 release of the Fastly Terraform provider.\
-  **Why**: The provider had been at 0.x for the past couple years and more generally was not in a great state.\
+  **Why**: The provider had been in a pre-release state for years and needed significant work to be considered stable and production-ready.\
-  **Impact**: A greatly simplified user experience (UX) via a more consistent interface, the fixing of multitude bugs, and resolving a potential issue that otherwise could trigger data loss, resulted in a much improved product for Fastly customers.
+  **Impact**: The v1.0.0 release marked a major milestone, delivering a more consistent user experience, fixing numerous bugs, and resolving a critical data loss issue.
+This resulted in a much more stable and reliable product for customers.

 > "This is a HUGE milestone for the provider, it's come a long way since we adopted it and we've always been building up to being able to cut this v1 release.
 >